oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    - Option 1: Update a copy of your domain resource file from the "Update1" use case.

-     - You might recall that in the [Update1 use case](#update1-use-case) we suggested creating a file named `/tmp/mii-sample/mii-update1.yaml` or using the `/tmp/mii-sample/domain-resources/WLS/mii-update1-d1-WLS-v1-ds.yaml` file that is supplied with the sample.
+     - In the [Update1 use case](#update1-use-case), we suggested creating a file named `/tmp/mii-sample/mii-update1.yaml` or using the `/tmp/mii-sample/domain-resources/WLS/mii-update1-d1-WLS-v1-ds.yaml` file that is supplied with the sample.

        - We suggest copying this domain resource file and naming the copy `/tmp/mii-sample/mii-update3.yaml` before making any changes.